raohmaru/raohmaru-toolkit-js/README.md

 ```

 ### Store
-A Redux-like state management container.

 #### `createStore(reducer, [initialState])`
-Creates a store that holds the complete state tree of your app.
+Creates a Redux-like state management store that holds the complete state tree of your app.

 ```javascript
 function counter(state = 0, action) {